Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists: Method

-All participants were required to be fluent in English (self-reporting native or near-native competence) but were allowed to have a different first language.
-Most importantly for the purpose of the study, the artist sample had to actually represent professionally working artists, whereas the laypeople sample must not, to ensure a clean separation of the two conditions.
-We made sure of this by recruiting the artists from our networks of professional artists, and double-checking that the Prolific sample did not include any.
+There were a number of criteria that participants needed to fulfill, or otherwise they were immediately excluded during recruiting and replaced with a new random participant.
+All participants were required to be fluent in English, but were allowed to have a different first language.
+Most importantly, the artist sample had to actually represent professionally working artists, whereas the laypeople sample must not, to ensure a clean separation of the two conditions.
+We made sure of this by recruiting the artists from our network of professional artists, and double-checking that the Prolific sample did not include any.
 There was an item in the post-questionnaire to screen for participants' correct assignment to their condition ("Do you have work experience in visual art?").
 If a participant's answer did not match their condition, they were excluded from the sample.
 This happened in 5 cases for artists (e.g. having art education but not working professionally as an artist) and in 10 cases for laypeople (due to chance, because we could not initially screen them against that).

 We also inquired about the number of years the artists had been active in visual arts, which was high in our final sample ($M = 22.4$, $\sigma = 10.7$).
 We chose to focus on artists in professional careers, defined as those actively engaged in creating art and participating in the distribution system, such as exhibiting or selling their work.
 This has been called the most salient marker distinguishing serious artists from amateurs \parencite{becker_art_1982}.
-Thus, art students and academics not actively working in the field were excluded, to ensure a clean comparison between professionals who create art and laypeople who do not.
+Thus, art students and academics not actively working in the field were excluded.
 We further narrowed our focus to \emph{visual} artists, as this was the medium of the task.